sanjaysingh765/Generals/README.md

+# Generals
 Scripts used for various analysis

-1. Arrayexpress_analysis.R - to get the normalized gene expression value from raw value
+1. # Arrayexpress_analysis.R - to get the normalized gene expression value from raw value
-# Generals